How can I troubleshoot BGP connection issues over Direct Connect?

 - Packet captures for traffic between the BGP peer IPs

 Check the BGP session if it changes from established to idle state

-- For private Direct Connect VIFs, verify the number of routes that you are advertising over the BGP session.
-If you are advertising more than 100 routes over the BGP session, the BGP session will go into an idle state.
-Summarize the routes so the number of advertised routes is less than 100, or advertise a default route over the BGP session to AWS.
+- For private Direct Connect VIFs, verify the number of routes that you're advertising over the BGP session.
+If you're advertising more than 100 routes over the BGP session, then the BGP session goes into an idle state.
+Summarize the routes so that the number of advertised routes is less than 100, or advertise a default route over the BGP session to AWS.

 - You can summarize the routes so that the number of advertised routes is less than 100.